At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 List of Presidents of the Russian Federation

-• Vladimir Vladimirovich Putin- was president from 2000 to 2008, in 2012 he again led the country.
+• Vladimir Vladimirovich Putin- was president from 2000 to 2008, and again led the country in 2012.
 (In accordance with the constitution).

 Interesting Facts.

-• At the head of the Russian Federation he has his own website on the Internet, where he personally accepts applications from citizens of the country.
+• At the head of the Russian Federation has his own website on the Internet, where he personally receives requests from citizens of the country.

 Didn't get an answer to your question?
 Suggest a topic to the authors.